aelinadas/e-commerce/README.md

 - Integrate Tomcat with Netbeans and run the application OR build and generate a WAR file of the application and deploy it in the tomcat server by placing the previously generated WAR file in `webapps` folder of the server
-- Register an Airliner and a Customer
+- Register a Retailer and a Customer
-- Login as Administrator, enter Username and Password as `admin@travel.com` and `admin1` respectively and approve previously registered airliner account
+- Login as Admin, enter Username and Password as `admin@gmail.com` and `admin` respectively and approve/reject registered retailer